 Gone are the days of soggy coleslaw.
-Add this sweet and tart apple and cabbage slaw tossed in a creamy Dijon dressing to your BBQ menu or on top of a Sloppy Joe.
+Add this sweet and tart ,apple and cabbage, granny smith apple slaw tossed in a creamy Dijon dressing to your BBQ menu or on top of a Sloppy Joe.

 One of the many things I have learned in life is that many of the foods I disliked a child were just not the right preparation for my tastes.
 Take meatloaf for example.
 I find the texture to be incredibly off-putting, but if you form smaller, basically meatball versions of the same mixture I’m good to go!
 Brussels sprouts is another one that once I discovered them roasted I wondered why on earth anyone ever thought boiling was the proper method?
 And then there’s coleslaw, which I’ve discovered when freshly made and not too strongly vinegar based I actually quite enjoy.